 You have worked hard throughout the years to financially plan for your retirement.
 Part of that hard work applies to staying up to date on financial rules and federal regulations that impact the industry.

 In December 2019, the U.S. House and Senate passed significant reform legislation designed to help Americans better prepare for retirement.
-Here are five things you should know about the Setting Every Community Up for Retirement Enhancement (SECURE) Act and how it could affect your retirement plans:
+Here are some things you should know about the Setting Every Community Up for Retirement Enhancement (SECURE) Act and how it could affect your retirement plans:

 Q: What is the SECURE Act?

 A: The SECURE Act was signed into law Dec.
 20, 2019, by President Donald J. Trump.
 The new bipartisan legislation includes provisions for individual retirement accounts (IRAs), 401(k) plans and the required minimum distributions (RMDs) age.

 Americans are living and working longer, and this act is aimed at helping people better financially prepare for a longer life in retirement.